punker76/punker76.github.io/_posts/2014-11-18-modern-ui-with-mahapps-metro.markdown

 }
 ```

 All of `MahApp.Metro's` resources are contained within separate resource dictionaries.
-In order to adopt the MahApps.Metro accent and theme for most of the controls , you will need to add the following ResourceDictionaries to your App.xaml (**Make sure that all file names are spelled correct.
-They are Case Sensitive!**).
+In order to adopt the MahApps.Metro accent and theme for most of the controls , you will need to add the following ResourceDictionaries to your App.xaml.

+> Make sure that all file names are spelled correct.
+They are Case Sensitive!
+{: .prompt-danger }

 ```xml
 <Application x:Class="MahAppsMetroSample.App"